adams-okode/messaging-gateway-service/doc.md

 **Step 3 Configuration**
 Let's start by adding the redis configuration.

-First Well Define a ___MessageListenerAdapter___. this delegates the handling of messages to target listener methods through reflection, with flexible message type conversion.
+First Well Define a ___MessageListenerAdapter___ this delegates the handling of messages to the target listener methods through reflection, with flexible message type conversion.
-This bean defines the subscriber in the pub-sub messaging model, currently the handler function is defined as "onMessage" you can customize this to something else.
+This bean defines the subscriber in the pub-sub messaging model, currently the handler function is defined as "onMessage" you can customize this to something of your own choosing.
 ```java
 @Bean
 MessageListenerAdapter messageListener(RedisMessageSubscriber subscriber) {